shlomiazu/tesa-project/README.md

 * └── README.md

 # 3. BASH script extract

-### Script Overview
-- The script takes files and directories as input and attempts to decompress them.
+The script takes files and directories as input and attempts to decompress them.
-- **file supported**: It supports different compression formats
+- **File supported**: It supports different compression formats
 including:
 Gzip (.gz)
 Bzip2 (.bz2)
 Zip (.zip)
 Compress (.Z)
-- **recursively**: the script can recursively extract archives from directories if the -r flag is used.
+- **Recursively**: the script can recursively extract archives from directories if the -r flag is used.
-- **flags**: the script provides verbose output when the -v flag is used.
+- **Flags**: the script provides verbose output when the -v flag is used.
-- **help** for main help menu use (-h).
+- **Help** for main help menu use (-h).

+# 4. deploy Artifact

+### Pipeline Overview

+This Groovy script is called from the first pipeline, named deploy-flask-project, and it automates the following process:

+- Clone out code from SCM.
+- Ensuring Docker is installed, and installing it if necessary.
+- Installing Docker Compose.
+- Finding and extracting a ZIP artifact using an section 3 (BASH script extract).
+- Deploying the artifact uploaded in section 1 (Jenkins Pipeline with Shared Libraries) using an Ansible playbook from section 2 (Flask App Deployment with Docker, Docker Compose, and Ansible) to the deployments.